 Read About: 5 Easy Hacks to Improve OCR Accuracy

 Machine learning is a key component of Cognitive Automation, facilitating Cognitive Automation device setup and maintenance.
-Just provide a few examples of each type of document, and Cognitive Automation will understand how to define and extract data from them— there is no need to write rules for each type of document or construct static layout-based models.
-When records change over time, machine learning gracefully responds without human labor to those changes.
+Simply offer a handful of examples for each document type, and Cognitive Automation will grasp how to define and extract data from them.
+No need to create rules for each document type or build static layout-based models.
+As records evolve, machine learning adeptly adapts to changes without requiring manual intervention.

 When paperwork gradually evolves, standard record capture technologies are obsolete soon after day 1 of development activities, requiring constant manual adjustment effort to keep up.